 This move is part of a broader effort that includes the recent listing of the Cobbler Square Lofts in Old Town, another Chicago property previously owned by Zell.

-Equity Group Investments is also liquidating and shutting down, at the request of shareholders.
+Another Chicago-based firm formerly led by Zell, Equity Commonwealth, is liquidating and shutting down, at the request of shareholders.
 It recently listed two Austin office properties.

 The historic Riverside Plaza building is 54 percent leased, and its largest tenant is Equity Residential, a real estate investment trust previously led by Zell.
 The asking price hasn’t been disclosed, but Real Estate Alert estimated the sale could approach the value of a $65 million loan issued on the property in 2016.